Introduction to Different Types of Inverters

 Half-bridge Inverter Output Waveform

-By this operation, we can get alternating voltage waveform with 1/T Hz frequency and Vs/2 peak amplitude.
+By this operation, we can get an alternating voltage waveform with 1/T Hz frequency and Vs/2 peak amplitude.
 The output waveform is a square wave.
-It will be passed through the filter and remove unwanted harmonics which give us pure sine waveform.
-The frequency of the waveform can be controled by the ON time (Ton) and OFF time (Toff) of the thyristor.
+It will be passed through the filter and remove unwanted harmonics, which gives us a pure sine waveform.
+The frequency of the waveform can be controlled by the ON time (Ton) and OFF time (Toff) of the thyristor.

-The magnitude of the output voltage is half of the supply voltage and source utilization period is 50%.
-This is a disadvantage of half bridge inverter and solution of this is full bridge inverter.
+The magnitude of the output voltage is half of the supply voltage, and the source utilisation period is 50%.
+This is a disadvantage of half half-bridge inverter, and the solution to this is a full-bridge inverter.

 In this type of inverter, four thyristors and four diodes are used.
-The circuit diagram of single-phase full bridge is as shown in below figure.
+The circuit diagram of a single-phase full bridge is as shown in the figure below.

 Full-bridge Inverter Circuit

-At a time two thyristors T1 and T2 conduct for first half cycle 0 < t < T/2.
-During this period, the load voltage is Vs which is similar to the DC supply voltage.
+At a time, two thyristors T1 and T2 conduct for the first half cycle 0 < t < T/2.
+During this period, the load voltage is Vs, which is similar to the DC supply voltage.

-For second half cycle T/2 < t < T, two thyristors T3 and T4 conducts.
+For the second half cycle, T/2 < t < T, two thyristors, T3 and T4, conduct.
 The load voltage during this period is -Vs.

 Full-bridge Inverter Output Waveform

-Here we can get AC output voltage same as DC supply voltage and the source utilization factor is 100%.
-The output voltage waveform is square waveform and the filters are used to convert it into a sine wave.
+Here we can get the AC output voltage same as the DC supply voltage, and the source utilisation factor is 100%.
+The output voltage waveform is square, and the filters are used to convert it into a sine wave.

-If we compare full bridge inverter with half bridge inverter, for the given DC supply voltage load, output voltage is two times and output is power is four times in full bridge inverter.
+If we compare a full bridge inverter with a half bridge inverter, for the given DC supply voltage load, the output voltage is two times and the output power is four times in a full bridge inverter.

-In case of industrial load, three phase ac supply is used and for this, we have to use a three-phase inverter.
-In this type of inverter, six thyristors and six diodes are used and they are connected as shown in below figure.
+In case of industrial load, a three-phase AC supply is used, and for this, we have to use a three-phase inverter.
+In this type of inverter, six thyristors and six diodes are used, and they are connected as shown inthe figure below.

 Three Phase Inverter Circuit